NSAA Section 2 questions are designed to stretch you by putting you out of your comfort zone.

 The NSAA is specifically designed to be challenging and to take you out of your comfort zone.
 This is done in order to separate different tiers of students depending on their academic ability.
 The reason for this type of exam is that Cambridge attracts excellent students that will almost invariably score well in exams.
 If you come across questions that you find very difficult, use this as motivation to try and further your knowledge beyond the simple school syllabus.

-You have 40 minutes to answer 2 questions that may be text-based and include graphs.
-This leaves you with roughly 20 minutes per question.
+You have 60 minutes to answer 1 section that may be text-based and include graphs.
+This leaves you with roughly 1.5 minutes per question.
 It is vital that you manage your time well.
-The best way to deal with this is to shorten the time you give yourself during your preparation progressively until you are able to finish your Section 2 question within roughly 30 minutes.
+The best way to deal with this is to shorten the time you give yourself during your preparation progressively until you are able to finish your Section 2 question within the time limit.

-Section 2 does allow you to use calculators, so practising calculus may seem unnecessary.
-However, being confident with maths will allow you to be more efficient throughout.
+Section 2 does not allow you to use calculators, so practising calculus may be useful.
+Being confident with maths will allow you to be more efficient throughout.
 Practice here will aid your Section 1 required maths section.
 The better prepared you are for this section, the better you will fare in Section 2.

 Don’t be afraid to show off!

 Examiners in the NSAA are not only looking for someone who has the correct answers to the questions being asked, but also for someone who has that extra spark.
 There may be some open-ended questions in the NSAA, which leave room for the student to input any extra knowledge on the subject they may have.
 Do not be afraid to use any extra knowledge that you have!

 Again here are some general tips when looking at the Physics section 2.

 Think in applied formulas

 Trying to answer section 2 physics questions without first learning all the core formulas is like trying to run before you can walk – ensure you’re completely confident with all the formulas required in sections 1B before starting the practice questions.